e194a/webDevAssesment1/README.md

 I just can't see it at the moment.

 I also wanted to implement grids to the first two pages, but then ran out of time.
-I think I will continue to develop this page after I've turned it in (on my computer, not on canva or git) to see how to use those.
+I think I will continue to develop this page after I've turned it in (on my computer, not on codio or git) to see how to use those.